Cooking in The Keys

 Serving Suggestions

-Serve with a side of buttery crackers, saltine crackers, baguette slices, or salty tortilla chips.
+Serve with a side of buttery crackers, saltine crackers, garlic butter pita chips, or salty tortilla chips.

 If you need a low-carb or gluten-free side, try pepper cups.
 They're scooped out bell peppers that we use for scooping when we're avoiding carbs.
 I always put these out with dips as an alternative to salty chips.